SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/index.md

 ### delete

 Deletes a tracker if it is "clone".
-Will not work if specified id of the original tracker.
+Will not work if specified ID of the original tracker.

 **required sub-user rights**: `admin` (available only to master users).